Skip to main content

 Cache Invalidation

-The incremental compilation cache tracks shared definitions separately.
-If any shared type, function, or constant changes, all dependent contracts are automatically recompiled.
+If you change shared types, functions, or constants, all contracts that use them are automatically recompiled.
 See Incremental Compilation for details.